nponsard/ariel-os/book/src/build_system.md

 The laze configuration defines a laze context for each MCU, MCU family, and board.
 These can be found in the [support matrix](./hardware_functionality_support.html), where they are called “Ariel OS name”.

+Out-of-tree applications can be restricted to specific laze contexts, see [below](#restricting-an-application-to-specific-mcusboards).

-laze passes the names of all contexts related to the selected builder as rustc `--cfg context=$CONTEXT` flags.
+In addition, laze passes the names of all contexts related to the selected builder as rustc `--cfg context=$CONTEXT` flags.
 This makes it possible to use the `#[cfg]` attribute to introduce feature-gates based on the MCU, MCU family, or board, when required.

 ## Out-of-tree applications